jpmorganchase/Phantom/docs/user/tutorial2.rst

 .. _tutorial2:

-..
-TODO: check

 Tutorial - Part 2
 =================

 Part 1 of the tutorial showed how to set up a simple Phantom experiment.
 This next part covers some additional features of Phantom that will help make your experiments even better!

-The complete finished code for this tutorial can be found in the ``envs`` directory in the Phantom repo.

 Metrics